florrain/locale/README.md

 ### locales = new locale.Locales(acceptLanguageHeader, default)

 The Locales constructor takes a string compliant with the [`Accept-Language` HTTP header][header], and returns a list of acceptible locales, optionally sorted in descending order by quality score.
 Second argument is optional default value used as the fallback when the best language is calculated.
+Otherwise locale.Locale["default"] is used as fallback.

 ### locales.best([supportedLocales])